parker84/django-tutorial/README.md

 - Cmd+T -> search for a symbol (symbol = class / function / variable)
 - Cmd+Shift+O -> search for a symbol in a file
 - Ctrl+'-' -> jump back to where you were in the code
+- Cmd+click -> lookup the definition of a function / class (including imported ones)
+- Cmd+Shift+O -> see all the symbols in a module

 ## Definitions